hello-robot/stretch_ros2/stretch_calibration/README.md

 ## Generate a New URDF After Changing the Tool

-If you change the Stretch RE1's tool attached to the wrist and want to generate a new URDF for it, you can do so with xacro files in the /stretch_ros/stretch_description/urdf/ directory.
+If you change Stretch's tool attached to the wrist and want to generate a new URDF for it, you can do so with xacro files in the /stretch_ros/stretch_description/urdf/ directory.
 Specifically, you can edit stretch_description.xacro to include a xacro other than the default stretch_gripper.xacro.

 After changing the tool xacro you will need to generate a new URDF and also update this new URDF with the previously optimized calibration parameters.
 To do so, follow the directions below: